tae-yeop/Udacity_DRLND_Collaboration_and_Competition/README.md

 scores.json is the log file for the particular maddpg model.

+After several experiments, I've found that model_18 is the best model.
+Please check the ./model folder.

 ### References

 - Lowe et al., [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](http://arxiv.org/abs/1706.02275)